 In 2013 we have helped shape the plans for the future of the Old Nursery Site with Cirencester Town Council.

-2014 sees us looking at the wider area of City Bank, to date we have taken part in the dog fouling campaign the 'Big Scoop', looked at ways to improve safety with Kingshill School pupils and began to look at improvements around the river.
+In 2014 the group looked at the wider area of City Bank.
+To date we have taken part in the dog fouling campaign the 'Big Scoop', looked at ways to improve safety with Kingshill School pupils and began to look at improvements around the river.

-The group currently meets on the 3rd Wednesday of the month, 7pm.
-Venue is subject to availability.
-Members are notified of meeting venue and agenda in.
+The group currently meets on the 3rd Wednesday of the month, 7pm at the Bees Knees Pub.